LetyJaime/LetyJaime/README.md

 - 👋 Hi, I’m @LetyJaime
-- 👀 I’m interested in learn to become in full stack
+- 👀 I’m interested in learn to become full stack developer
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on e-commerce and anything to improve myself
 - 📫 How to reach me lety.jaime@gmail.com